 CBD can lead to digestive issues

-A small amount of people report stomach issues, such as softening of the stool, after ingesting CBD hemp oil.
+A small number of people report stomach issues, such as softening of the stool, after ingesting CBD hemp oil.
 These stomach issues can worsen into diarrhea after some time.
 People that are predisposed to digestive problems are urged to speak to their physician before taking any CBD product.

 It can be psychoactive in sensitive individuals

-Although the level of THC in hemp is miniscule, a few people still experience a mild high, or psychoactive effect, after ingesting CBD hemp oil.
+Although the level of THC in hemp is minuscule, a few people still experience a mild high, or psychoactive effect, after ingesting CBD hemp oil.
 This can cause anxiety and a distorted sense of perception.
 If you happen to experience these negative side effects, you should discontinue using CBD oil as you may be highly sensitive to THC.
 However, if you wish to continue using CBD oil, look for other options or brands of CBD with the advice of your doctor.
 Remember that different products contain varying levels of THC, so it may be beneficial to experiment with different kinds of CBD oil until you find one that works best for you.

 The level of THC contained in hemp oil is extremely low (almost non-existent), therefore most people will not encounter any psychoactive effects after consuming this oil.